20 Worst Towns for Retirees in Kentucky

 Pineville is a small town nestled in the Appalachian Mountains.
 The scenic views are breathtaking.
 The town has a close-knit community feel.

-However, the isolation of Pineville can be a drawback.
-The nearest major hospital is over an hour away.
-The local job market is also quite limited.
+However, the isolation of Pineville can be a drawback for some.
+The nearest larger town is over an hour away.
+The local commercial scene is also quite limited.

 4. Hazard, Kentucky